eerohele/useless/README.md

 ## Sources

-Useless can handle Markdown documents from one of these sources:
+Useless can handle Markdown and AsciiDoc documents from one of these sources:

 | Source | URI |
 |------|-------|